How to write a winning grant proposal

 Writing a proposal for a project grant can feel like a daunting task, but with the right guidance, it doesn’t need to be a bewildering endeavor.
 Like climbing a mountain, it helps to have a path to follow to reach its summit, or in this case, a map of sorts to guide you to your desired destination—a compelling proposal that unlocks funding to advance your mission-driven work.

-In this blog, we will share the key elements of a typical project proposal and best practices for how to approach drafting each section to help you secure the grant you seek.
+In this article, we will share the key elements of a typical project proposal and step-by-step best practices that can help you draft each section and ultimately secure the grant you seek.

 Key elements of a grant proposal